 Can the Center release contact information for retirees?

-The Retiree Center is staffed by two full-time and one part-time UC Davis employees and a part-time student assistant Additionally, the Center is supported by many volunteer retirees, who assist with details such as event planning, administrative tasks, and committee responsibilities.
-Staff ...
+The Retiree Center is staffed by three full-time UC Davis employees and a part-time student assistant Additionally, the Center is supported by many volunteer retirees, who assist with details such as event planning, administrative tasks, and committee responsibilities.

 History of the Center